paulio11/P2-Co-op-Your-Pay/README.md

 ### Acknowledgements

-I would like to thank my mentor [Oluwaseun Owonikoko](https://github.com/seunkoko) students of class June 2022 for their help and suggestions throughout the project.
+I would like to thank my mentor [Oluwaseun Owonikoko](https://github.com/seunkoko) and the students of class June 2022 for their help and suggestions throughout the project.

 I would also like to thank fellow CI student [Rebecca Rayner](https://github.com/Irishbecky91).
 Her excellent project readme was the basis of my own readme's structure.